Nnelo0/Scop/README.md

 # objective
 [✅] - Open a interactive window with OpenGL
-✅[] - Understand matrice, vertex, shaders, and texture [] - Understand .obj and .mtl files
+[✅] - Understand matrice, vertex, shaders, and texture [✅] - Understand .obj and .mtl files and parse
 [] - Display a 3D object in a window
 [] - Rotate this object
 [] - Move the object